smutel/terraform-provider-netbox/README.md

 ## Requirements

+* A libc library like libc6-compat or libc-utils
-* General developper tools like make, bash, ...
+* General developer tools like make, bash, ... (to build the provider)
 * Go 1.15 minimum (to build the provider)
 * Terraform (to use the provider)